Yann Sommer: Senior

 Sommer made his debut for the Switzerland senior side on 30 May 2012 at the Swissporarena, Lucerne, in a 0–1 defeat against Romania in a friendly match.

-On 13 May, he was named in Switzerland's 23-man squad for the 2014 World Cup in Brazil.
+On 13 May, he was named in Switzerland's 23-man squad for the 2014 World Cup in Brazil, where he served as back-up goalkeeper to Diego Benaglio.

 Alongside Bundesliga colleagues Roman Bürki and Marwin Hitz, Sommer was one of three goalkeepers included in Switzerland's UEFA Euro 2016 squad.
 Sommer was Switzerland's first-choice goalkeeper, playing all four of the nation's matches.
 Sommer was unable to prevent Switzerland being eliminated by Poland in the round of 16, losing 5–4 on penalties, after a 1–1 draw.

-He was included in the Switzerland's 23-man squad for the 2018 World Cup.
-In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.
+He was included in the Switzerland's 23-man squad for the 2018 World Cup and made his World Cup debut in the team's 1–1 draw with Brazil in the opening match of Group E.

+In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished fourth.

 Sommer was included in the 26-man Swiss squad for the postponed UEFA Euro 2020.
-On 28 June 2021, Sommer saved a penalty from Kylian Mbappé during the penalty shoot-out, in which Switzerland won 5–4 against France in the UEFA Euro 2020 round of 16, after a 3–3 draw.
+On 28 June 2021, Sommer saved a penalty from Kylian Mbappé during the penalty shoot-out, in which Switzerland won 5–4 against France in the round of 16, after a 3–3 draw.
 On 2 July 2021, he made eight saves in extra time alone against Spain in the Euro 2020 quarter-finals; however, Switzerland lost 1–3 on penalties, after a 1–1 draw.

-In 2022, Sommer was chosen to be a member of the Swiss squad for the 2022 World Cup.
+In 2022, Sommer was chosen to be a member of the Swiss squad for the 2022 FIFA World Cup.
 He was named Man of the Match in his team's opening group game against Cameroon, which his team won 1–0.

+In June 2024, Sommer was selected in the Switzerland squad for UEFA Euro 2024.
+He was the starting goalkeeper in all his country's matches, helping them reach the quarter-finals.
+Later that year, on 19 August, he announced his retirement from the national team.

 Personal life

 Sommer married Alina in August 2019, whom he began dating in 2016.
-Their daughter, Mila, was born on 4 November 2019.
+They have one daughter.